narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] Make a good ui for manageitems page
 - [x] write logic for stock out and getting and removing products in manage items
 - [x] add vendor restaurent bg in vendor menu page at customer account
-- [ ] use jquary in manageproducts page
+- [x] use reactquary in manageproducts page